Connect

 After months of this, I could tell that the Lyme was being killed, and eventually was gone, but the damage to my body was severe.
 I had been bedridden since I quit my job, and I could not eat anything.
 I had to force-feed myself at least once a day, although it would make me horribly ill for the next 6-8 hours.
 “You have to eat every day”, I’d tell myself.
 “If you don’t eat, you’ll die.”

-At this time, I also had one more intense and unexplainable surgery (my 6th surgery) that left doctors baffled.
+At this time, I also had my 6th and most unexplainable surgery that left doctors baffled.

-At this point I linked up with another alternative doctor who was renowned for “curing the incurable”.
-He was a few hours away, but with the help of my parents driving me, I was able to see him consistently.
-He told me that in 45 years he had never seen anything like my case.
-The treatments started to pay off as the months went by, and I would notice small improvements.
-By February of 2020 I was able to start going on occasional walks or light swims, and I could eat a handful of things and only feel moderately ill.
+At this point I linked up with another renowned alternative doctor for “curing the incurable”.
+He was a few hours away, but with my parents driving me, I was able to see him regularly.
+He told me that in 45 years, he had never seen anything like my case.
+The treatments started to pay off as the months went by, and I would notice minor improvements.
+By February of 2020, I was able to start going on occasional walks or light swims, and I could eat a handful of things without feeling too ill.
 I was still bedridden for almost the entire day, but I was getting better.

-Summer of 2022– relapse, bedridden again, able to eat this time, but only a small list of things.
+I was bedridden again, for the most part, although able to eat this time, even though it was a small list of things.
 Due to years of brain damage, I developed an extremely severe case of Electric-Hypersenstivity (EHS) that forced me to live completely off-grid (no phones, lights, AC, heat, cars, electricity of any sort.
-I could not even live in a house with the breakers on.
-I could feel the electricity and it would make me extremely ill to the point that I wanted to die.
-It was not a mental disorder, I got reviewed by a board of mental health professionals with over 350 years of cumulative experience who unanimously said that this was not a mental issue, it was physical.
-I did not have to know that I was around electricity to feel the symptoms.
-I could tell any time I was in the vicinity of a cell phone, wifi, or a house that even had the refrigerator plugged in.
-I couldn’t be close to power lines, cell towers, or anything with electricity).
+I could not even live in a house with the breakers on, and I could not be near power lines or cell towers.
+I could feel the electricity, and it would make me extremely ill to the point that I wanted to die.
+It started as moderate sensitivity 3 years prior, with symptoms being limited to headaches, nausea, dizziness, and physical pain, but it quickly became extremely severe.
+When it first started, I had heard of others like me with the sensitivity, but once it progressed to it’s full severity, I knew I was a very rare case.

-Over the next 26 months I went through more alternative treatments (home visits) and slowly found healing.
-By September of 2024 I started to slowly return to a normal life.
-Over the last 14 months things have progressed in my favor, physically.
-I can eat whatever I want, I am back to trail running and climbing, my brain functions well, I can use electricity in any capacity that I want, etc. It has been a slow journey back, but I am getting closer and closer to 100% for the first time in my life.
+Over the next 26 months, I went through more alternative home treatments and slowly found healing.
+By September of 2024, I started to return to a normal life slowly.
+Over the last 14 months, things have progressed in my favor, physically.
+I can eat whatever I want; I am back to trail running and climbing; my brain functions well; I can use electricity in any capacity I want, and the list goes on.
+It has been a slow journey back, but I am getting closer and closer to 100% for the first time in my life.

-This last year as I have been recovering and re-entering normal life, I have been training a handful of people remotely.
-Some of them athletes, but also people with chronic pain.
-After years of chronic pain (and severe movement and neurological issues due to my brain damage where I couldn’t walk correctly or move normally) I am passionate about helping others in that area.
-I specialize in movement and biomechanics, and I have reprogrammed my body and nervous system to move fluidly and pain free.
+This last year, as I have been recovering and re-entering normal life, I have been training a handful of people remotely—some of them athletes, but also people with chronic pain.
+After years of chronic pain and severe movement and neurological issues due to my brain damage, where I couldn’t move normally or pain-free, I am passionate about helping others in that area.
+I specialize in movement and biomechanics, and I have reprogrammed my body and nervous system to move fluidly and pain-free.

-It’s also difficult because I spent years getting mocked and ridiculed by doctors or even people that were close to me.
-I was walking around knowing the truth while everyone called me a liar.
-I knew I was sick.
-I knew I was dying.
-I knew a lot of my symptoms sounded nuts.
-And most tests couldnt find anything conclusive.
-At the end of the day I had a severe case of Lyme disease that ravaged my body for about 15 years because it went undiscovered.
-I also know the issues during the pregnancy started me off with a weakened immune system, some neurological disorder, and other physical issues.
 All in all, it was just a combination of many things–a perfect storm.
-There are many people out there like me that are truly sick and suffering and are not getting anwers from the medical system.
+There are many people out there like me who are genuinely sick and suffering and are not getting answers from the medical system.
 I want them to know they’re not crazy.
 Your sickness doesn’t have to have a name to be real.
 It’s real because it’s killing you.
 I got better without having an “official” diagnosis.
 They can too.

 Alright, so let’s switch gears a bit and talk business.
 What should we know?

-I’ma health and fitness professional.
-I spent most of my career training college athletes, but because of my experiences I am not equipped to help people who are currently recovering/have recovered from serious illness.
-I also help people with chronic pain.
-I specialize in movement and biomechanics and reprogramming the body to move correctly and be optimally aligned
+I’m a health and fitness professional.
+I spent most of my career training college athletes, but because of my experiences, I am now equipped to help people who are currently recovering/have recovered from serious illness as well as people with chronic pain.
+I specialize in movement and biomechanics, and reprogramming the body to move correctly and be optimally aligned.

 What matters most to you?

 My faith in Jesus Christ.
 I am a Christian and a follower of Jesus.
-I believe in the Bible, and that He is the way the truth in the life. throughout all of my struggles I have grown closer in my relationship to God and I want those who are suffering to know that even if there is not much hope here on this earth, there is hope for eternity.
-And even if you’re suffering in this life, you have a God who loves you and wants to have a relationship with you.
+I believe in the Bible and that He is the way, the truth, and the life.
+Throughout all of my struggles, I have grown closer in my relationship with God, and I want those who are suffering to know that even if there is not always hope here on this earth, there is hope for eternity.
+And even if you’re suffering in this life, you have a God who loves you and wants to have a personal relationship with you.

 Contact Info: